 When you’re finished, click Save and you should get back to the main window.
 Your profile should be listed, right click on it and you should see the selection to preview backup, actually do it or schedule.

 Select the task that you want to do, and start backing up your files, documents and pictures very easily.
 Create Synchronicity is a very simple tool and it’s very lightweight.
-If you opt up for scheduled updates it’s not gonna slow your system down by much.
+If you opt up for scheduled updates, it’s not going to slow your system down by much.
 Try it out and see for yourself.